Peanut butter brownies are topped with a thick layer of whipped chocolate ganache. Get this yummi recipe and satisfy

 For the record, I’d like to say that losing a loved one doesn’t get any easier regardless of how many times you go through it.
 After a 14-month long battle with Acute Lymphatic Leukemia, my sweet friend of over 20 years, and a brother in Christ, passed away on February 5th and went home to live a pain-free eternity in Heaven.
 Rest in peace, Vic…

 Vic is the reason that I’ve been away from this blog for a while.
-I was truly not in the frame of mind to be blogging, and I was just feeling so blah that no matter what I cooked or baked, it seemed to flop on me.
+I wasn’t in the right frame of mind to be blogging, and I was feeling so blah that no matter what I cooked or baked, it seemed to flop on me.
 So I took a break…. but now I’m back.
-With a vengeance, I should add.
-I’ve got a great product review coming up for you later this week, along with a giveaway!
-That’s right, kids… FREEBIES in the house!
-If you haven’t already signed up to receive my newsletter updates, be sure to do so… otherwise, you might miss out on the fun!
-There’s a place to subscribe right at the top of this page.
+With a vengeance.